 In a previous post, we discussed the importance of patient satisfaction in growing healthcare practices.
-Patient surveys can play a key role in finding out how patients feel about your practice and areas where you can improve.
+Patient surveys can play a key role in finding out how patients feel about your practice and areas where you can improve, giving insights into patient perspectives to achieve overall satisfaction.

 How do you conduct a patient satisfaction survey?

 Conducting a patient satisfaction survey begins with listening to your patient’s needs.
-Gathering feedback and having a plan in place to make changes to meet these needs is a great way to continually improve your practice, but it’s also helpful to know what kinds of questions patients are asking their healthcare provider.
+Gathering patient feedback and having a plan in place to make changes to meet these needs is a great way to continually improve your healthcare services, but it’s also helpful to know what kinds of questions patients are asking their healthcare provider across various touchpoints.

-We put together a list of five questions you should be asking your patients in your surveys, and five questions they’re asking their providers to help make sure your patient satisfaction game is on point.
+We put together a list of five patient satisfaction survey questions you should be asking your patients, and five questions they’re asking their providers to help make sure your patient satisfaction game is on point and accurately reflects patients’ perceptions.

 What should a patient satisfaction survey include?